A Deeper Look into Convolutions via Eigenvalue-based Pruning: Experimental Results

-For ResNet50, $1 \times 1$ kernels overweight the picture.
-In Table \ref{tab:eig_stats_resnet50}, we see that the amount of complex eigenvalues in ResNet50 are quite small compared to thin ResNets since the $1 \times 1$ kernels do not have any complex eigenvalues.
-Therefore, for complex vs. real analysis, we decided to focus on thin ResNets.
+For ResNet50, $1 \times 1$ kernels dominates the picture, and, since they do not have any complex eigenvalues, ResNet50 does not contain a significant amount of complex eigenvalues for an analysis ($\approx2 \%$ of pruned eigenvalues).

 For thin ResNets, total amount of complex eigenvalues range from $30\%$ to $40\%$ consistently across different models, which is enough to affect the overall classification performance (Table \ref{tab:eig_stats_thin}).
-However, the total complex/real ratio may not be quite informative since different eigenvalue-based compression modes focus on different eigenvalues.
-For example, if the smallest absolute eigenvalues of all kernels are real and all the largest ones are complex, min\_eig and spectral\_radius may cause significantly different behavior in terms of vanilla modes vs. real value based counterparts.
-Hence, we include a category called \textbf{target} which indicates the amount of complex values evaluated by each compression mode whether they lead to pruning or not.
-According to Table \ref{tab:eig_stats_thin}, there is indeed a significant difference in sets of targeted values by vanilla and real value based modes, and this observation is true for both min\_eig and spectral\_radius.
-Thus, when we check the results in Table \ref{tab:performance_score}, we see that min\_eig\_real has a noticeable disadvantage against min\_eig.
+However, the total complex/real ratio may not be quite informative since different eigenvalue-based pruning heuristics focus on different eigenvalues.
+For example, if the smallest absolute eigenvalues of all kernels are real and all the largest ones are complex, min\_eig and spectral\_radius may cause significantly different behavior in terms of vanilla heuristics vs. real value based counterparts.
+Hence, we include a category called \textbf{target} which indicates the amount of complex values evaluated by each pruning heuristic whether they lead to pruning or not.
+According to Table \ref{tab:eig_stats_thin}, there is indeed a significant difference in the sets of targeted values by vanilla and real value based heuristics, and this observation is true for both min\_eig and spectral\_radius.
+Thus, when we check the results in Table \ref{tab:performance_acc}, we see that min\_eig\_real has a noticeable disadvantage against min\_eig.
 Nevertheless, spectral\_radius remains stable whether we choose to focus only on real values or not.
 This, of course, holds no importance if we did not prune any kernel due to its complex eigenvalue in the first place.
 Therefore, we also show the overall contribution of complex eigenvalues to the pruning.
-The fact that $20\% - 40\%$ of the pruned kernels are selected by looking at complex values demonstrates that there were indeed enough room for a significant change in pruning performance between vanilla and real-part-only modes (Section \ref{sec:performance}).
+The fact that $20\% - 40\%$ of the pruned kernels are selected by looking at complex values demonstrates that there were indeed enough room for a significant change in pruning performance between vanilla and real-part-only heuristics (Section \ref{sec:performance}).